Ahsanmaqbool/science_chatbot/README.md

 2. **Create and Activate Virtual Environment:**

-    If `virtualenv` is not installed:
+    If `virtualenv` is not installed, install it using:

     ```bash
     pip install virtualenv
     ```

-    Then create and activate the virtual environment:
+    Then, create and activate the virtual environment:

     ```bash
     python3.8 -m venv science_chatbot